bielsesa/nodejs-static-server-ajax/README.md

 ```
 in your terminal.
 The server will start at port 9000.
 You can change this value in the code, if needed.
 Then, navigate to `localhost:9000` and the index.html webpage will appear.
 Insert the data into the input textboxes and hit send.
-The data will appear in a div, below the form.
+The data will appear in a div below the form.